PennyLaneAI/qml/datasets_intro.rst

 PennyLane is an **open-source software framework built around the concept of quantum differentiable programming**, seamlessly integrating quantum simulators and hardware with machine-learning libraries.

-PennyLane datasets give you the power to use the provided datasets to develop novel algorithms, and benchmark them against problems in applied quantum computation, such as the simulation of physical systems.
+PennyLane datasets allow you to develop novel algorithms and benchmark them against problems in applied quantum computation, such as the simulation of physical systems.

-For more information on accessing hosted data from PennyLane, please see the `PennyLane Documentation <https://docs.pennylane.ai/en/latest/introduction/data.html>`_.
+For more information on accessing hosted data from PennyLane, please see the `PennyLane Documentation <https://docs.pennylane.ai/en/stable/introduction/data.html>`_.

 .. figure:: /_static/whatisqml/jigsaw.png
     :align: center